 Our first sun park was 1MW in size, occupying almost five acres of land with over 5,000 solar panels joined together.
 A sun park like this generates enough green electricity to power about 250 homes.

-We’re currently building two new solar parks using the latest panel technology, a total of nearly 20MW which will be powering up in spring 2022.
-They’ll be next door to two of our existing wind parks in Leicestershire and Devon, sharing the same connection to the national grid, which is a really efficient way of doing things.
+They’re next door to two of our existing wind parks in Leicestershire and Devon, sharing the same connection to the grid, which is a really efficient way of doing things.

 Turning sunlight into electricity